chrissy0/sese-cab-service/documentation/Website/website.md

 ###### Red: Critical Errors

-**Front Distance Error:** None of the front distance errors is functional; The cab will stop immediately.
+**Front Distance Error:** None of the front distance errors is functional; the cab will stop immediately.

-**Final Safe State:** Whether Lane detection nor Curb Detection is possible; The cab will leave the road network, since further navigation is not possible
+**Final Safe State:** Whether Lane detection nor Curb Detection is possible; the cab will leave the road network, since further navigation is not possible

 ###### Orange: Serious Errors